-The State Auditor’s Office (SAO) performs almost 200 Comprehensive Annual Financial Report (CAFR) reviews each year.
-Local governments may also submit their CAFR to the Government Finance Officers Association (GFOA) for a Certificate of Achievement for Excellence in Financial Reporting.
-As part of their CAFR reviews, SAO and GFOA identified several common errors that could affect your government’s ability to obtain this certificate.
+The State Auditor’s Office (SAO) performs almost 200 Annual Comprehensive Financial Report (ACFR) reviews each year.
+Local governments may also submit their ACFR to the Government Finance Officers Association (GFOA) for a Certificate of Achievement for Excellence in Financial Reporting.
+As part of their ACFR reviews, SAO and GFOA identified several common errors that could affect your government’s ability to obtain this certificate.

-Here are some common errors and pitfalls to be on the lookout for when preparing your CAFR:
+Here are some common errors and pitfalls to be on the lookout for when preparing your ACFR: